Cutting Board Care & Maintenance

 Our Finishing Process

-After applying the Tung oil finish, we apply a protective topcoat of our Wood Wax (a blend of walnut oil, carnauba wax, and beeswax).
+After the tung oil finish has fully cured, we apply a protective topcoat of Lopez Woodworks Wood Wax — a blend of walnut oil, carnauba wax, and beeswax.

 Oiling & Waxing